-"Children of Bethlehem" presents the experiences of 12-13 year-old Palestinian youth living under settler colonial power and military control in Bethlehem.
-Four generations of people in Palestine/Israel have only known life under these conditions.
+"Children of Bethlehem" presents the experiences of 12-13 year-old Palestinian youth living under military control and colonial power in Bethlehem.
+Four generations of people in Palestine-Israel have only known life under these conditions.
 How does that influence the current generation of children?
 What does that mean for these future leaders?
 Photographs of hand-drawn self-portraits paired with voiced personal experiences express the daily life, emotions, fears and dreams of Bethlehem’s youth at this pivotal time in their lives.

 Help Children of Bethlehem come to life!